MeneDev/groovy-bugreport-closure-strategy/README.md

 # groovy-bugreport-closure-strategy

 Small project demonstrating a Groovy irregularity.
+The bug report is in the [Apache Jira](https://issues.apache.org/jira/browse/GROOVY-8562).

 Closures resolve to owner property although `DELEGATE_FIRST` or `DELEGATE_ONLY` are set as `resolveStrategy`.